 |Other||Parts for musical instruments, furniture components, decorative items, and many more.||Strength, hardness, durability, and customizability.|

 Prolean is the dedicated service provider for ABS prototypes and large-volume production.
 We have an experienced team of engineers and advanced CNC machines to create any plastic & metallic parts with very tight tolerances.
 If you are looking for an on-demand manufacturing service for your CNC machining project, you are just a few steps behind in getting your parts.
-Send us your design and finalize it by consulting our engineers then we will proceed immediately to convert it into reality.
+Send us your design to get a quote and finalize it by consulting our engineers then we will proceed immediately to convert it into reality.

 What is ABS plastic?